operand/agency/site/_articles/creating_spaces.md

 ## Using `LocalSpace`

 `LocalSpace` is the more basic of the two.
-It connects agents within the same application using interprocess communication (IPC).
-When building an application intended for a single host, `LocalSpace` should be used.
+It connects agents within the same python application using interprocess communication (IPC).

 Instantiating a `LocalSpace`, like other spaces, is as simple as: